 Common Underlying Causes of Constipation

-Conditions that are commonly associated with chronic constipation (or that can be causes of constipation) include:
+Medical conditions that are commonly associated with chronic constipation (or that can be causes of constipation) include:

-- Diabetes (as we discussed, constipation can be a complication of diabetes, not a cause)
+• Diabetes (as we discussed, constipation can be a complication of diabetes, not a cause)

-- Small intestinal bacterial overgrowth (or SIBO)
+• Small intestinal bacterial overgrowth (also known as SIBO)

-- Polycystic ovarian syndrome (or PCOS)
+• Polycystic ovarian syndrome (also known as PCOS)

 Tips to Improve Constipation